What is a solo 401(k)? A great self-employed retirement option

-If you’re self-employed and looking to save for retirement – or just get an excellent tax break – you really need to have a look at the solo 401(k).
+If you’re self-employed and looking to save for retirement – or to just get an excellent tax break – you really need to have a look at the solo 401(k).
 It might be the best retirement option for one-person businesses, because of how quickly you can amass money in the plan.

 A solo 401(k) gives you all the benefits of one of the big employer-sponsored 401(k) plans – the tax break for savings, the tax-deferred or tax-free growth and a generous annual maximum contribution – but you get to use it even if you’re a small business.
 However, a solo 401(k) can be even better, because you can set up a plan at the broker of your choice and not be bound by restrictive rules on the types of investments that you can make in a typical 401(k) plan.